 Once you’ve dropped the component into your screen, a “Sign in” button will appear along with the configuration interface on the right-hand side:

-- Reply URL (or Assertion URL) is dynamic and depends on your Flipler App ID.
+- Reply URL (or Assertion URL) is also dynamic and depends on your Fliplet App ID.
 Here’s a sample value for it:

 - Service Provider Certificate (PEM String format): Download

 Note: the three fields above can also be retrieved from the metadata XML under the following paths:

 Once you have given the above to your IT, they should be able to configure the integration and come back to you with a few details which you will need to paste back on the Fliplet SAML2 component configuration interface:

 - Single sign-on logout URL

 - Your Identity Provider Certificate(s) in PEM format